erikj/presentations/gitgithubncareol/slides/branching-workflow.md

 # Branch Names

 1. Use branch category as prefix: *e.g.* `feature`, `fix`
-1. Include the issue number-- easy point of reference for which issue the branch applies
+1. Include the issue number-- easy point of reference to which issue the branch applies
 1. Short-but-informative description

 *e.g.*